paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 The reason this works is because we only need to worry about actual dispute votes.
-Import of backing votes are already rate limited and concern only real candidates for approval votes a similar argument holds (if they come from approval-voting), but we also don't import them until a dispute already concluded.
+Import of backing votes are already rate limited and concern only real candidates for approval votes a similar argument holds (if they come from approval-voting).
 For actual dispute votes, we need two opposing votes, so there must be an explicit `invalid` vote in the import.
-Only a third of the validators can be malicious, so spam disk usage is limited to `2*vote_size*n/3*NUM_SPAM_SLOTS`, with `n` being the number of validators.
+Only a third of the validators can be malicious, so spam disk usage is limited to `2*vote_size*n 3*NUM_SPAM_SLOTS`, with `n` being the number of validators.

 ## Attacks & Considerations